code-ape/website/content/posts/ebpf_past_present_future.md

 [^netronome_ebpf_math]: Worlfram Alpha math, (3e6 * 1500 bytes / second) * 120: [https://www.wolframalpha.com/input/?i=(3e6+*+1500+bytes+%2F+second)+*+120](https://www.wolframalpha.com/input/?i=(3e6+*+1500+bytes+%2F+second)+*+120)

-Finally there is to the future of eBPF as a technology.
+Finally there is the future of eBPF as a technology.
 Due to eBPF's restrictive and simple implementation it offers a highly portable and performant way to process events.
 More than that, however, eBPF forces a change in how problems are solved.
 It removed objects and stateful code, instead opting for just functions and efficient data structures to store state.